 Welcome to the Mailman Segal Center

-Mailman Segal Center families should continue to monitor the NSU Hurricane page (http://www.nova.edu/hurricane) and the NSU Hotline at 800-256-5065 for updates.
+In the event of a hurricane alert, Mailman Segal Center families should continue to monitor the NSU Hurricane page (http://www.nova.edu/hurricane/) and the NSU Hotline at 800-256-5065 for updates.

 Nova Southeastern University's reputation for innovative, hands-on, active learning is evidenced through the programs in the Mailman Segal Center for Human Development (MSC) located on the grounds of the Jim & Jan Moran Family Center Village in Ft.
 Lauderdale, with a community outreach satellite facility in Tampa.
 In collaboration with other NSU centers, the Mailman Segal Center is one of the largest and most highly respected, comprehensive early childhood demonstration and training facilities of its kind.